© 2025 WLRN

 AP

-One major effort is being led by South Florida Caribbean Strong, in partnership with the Global Empowerment Mission and The Miami Foundation.
+One major relief effort locally is being led by South Florida Caribbean Strong, in partnership with the Global Empowerment Mission and The Miami Foundation.
 They are urging the community to immediately donate, volunteer, and procure critical relief supplies for the recovery phase once the storm passes.

 Hurricane Melissa intensified into a Category 5 storm Monday as it drew closer to Jamaica, where forecasters expected it to unleash catastrophic flooding, landslides and widespread damage.
 At that strength, it would be the strongest hurricane to hit the island since record-keeping began in 1851.